-Launched as a pilot program in 2015, Delta’s Working Wetlands has annually conserved 9,500 of North Dakota’s most vital temporary and seasonal wetlands — small, shallow ponds that provide essential invertebrates to nesting hens and ducklings, but that are also at highest risk of drainage.
-An astonishing 93,500 acres of these wetlands were lost from 1997 to 2009, and millions of wetland basins remain at risk within the U.S. prairie pothole region, according to the U.S. Fish and Wildlife Service.
 Working with agricultural and conservation leaders in North Dakota, Delta designed Working Wetlands to provide fair compensation to farmers to conserve critical, duck-producing ponds.
+Small, shallow ponds provide essential invertebrates to nesting hens and ducklings, but they are also at the highest risk of drainage.
+93,500 acres of these wetlands were lost from 1997 to 2009, and millions of wetland basins remain at risk within the U.S. prairie pothole region, according to the U.S. Fish and Wildlife Service.
+Delta Waterfowl’s Working Wetlands was designed to conserve small wetlands in cropland by providing voluntary, incentive-based annual payments to farmers and landowners in return for the conservation of these resources.

 Manitoba Growing Outcomes in Watersheds

 Delta Waterfowl’s advocacy efforts have resulted in a commitment by the Manitoba government to secure 90 percent of the province’s ephemeral and temporary wetlands — those most threatened and of highest importance to nesting ducks.
-To achieve this historic feat, Manitoba’s provincial government worked directly with Delta to create a new voluntary, incentive-based program called Growing Outcomes in Watersheds (GROW).
+Manitoba’s provincial government worked directly with Delta to create a new voluntary, incentive-based program called Growing Outcomes in Watersheds (GROW) to achieve this historic feat.

 In late summer 2019, the Manitoba government doubled its investment in GROW, creating new incentives encouraging landowners to conserve wetlands and providing stable, perpetual funding.
 GROW is important validation of Delta’s long-standing work to find new solutions to conserve small wetlands on working farms.

 Find Your State